joeaba/solana-validator-ansible/README.md

 There are certain configurations that you need to do to get your RPC node running properly.
 This role can help you make some of these standard config changes.
 However, full optmisation depends greatly on your hardware so you need to take time to be familiar with how to configure your hardware right.

-However, the most important element of optimisation is the CPU performance governor.
+The most important element of optimisation is the CPU performance governor.
 This controls boost behaviour and energy usage.
 On many hosts in DCs they are configured for balance between performance and energy usage.
-In the case of Solana we really need them to perform at their fastest.
 To set the servers CPU governor there are three options:

  1. You have access to BIOS and you set the BIOS cpu setting to `max performance`.
-This seems to work well for HPE systems.
+This works well for HPE systems.
 In this case, specify the variable `cpu_governor: bios`.
 This is sometimes required for AMD EPYC systems too.
  2. You have acccess to BIOS and you set the BIOS cpu setting to `os control`.
 This should be the typical default.
 In this case you can leave the `cpu_governor` variable as default or set it explicitly to `cpu_governor: performance`.
  3. You don't have access to BIOS or CPU governor settings.
 If possible, try to set `cpu_governor: performance`.
-Otherwise, hopefully your provider has configured it for good performance!
+Otherwise, hopefully your provider has configured it for good performance.

 The second config you need to do is to edit various kernel parameters to fit the Solana RPC use case.